-Should you be unable to insert your data directly into the staging tables, we can offer you a script which will process a CSV into the staging table.
-This CSV would require a predefined naming – TableName_Date.CSV, which would go to a predefined location.
+Should you be unable to insert your data directly into the staging tables, we can offer you a script that will process a CSV into the staging table.
+This CSV would require a predefined naming convention – TableName_Date.CSV, which would go to a predefined location.

 5.5.
 What Happens If The Data Is Not In The Correct Format?

-DotActiv runs initial checks to ensure the data is in the correct format.
-However, it is not DotActiv’s responsibility to ensure the data is correct.
+DotActiv runs initial checks to ensure that the data is in the correct format.
+However, it is not DotActiv’s responsibility to ensure that the data is correct.

-If DotActiv finds an issue, it works with your IT team to solve it.
+If DotActiv finds an issue, it works with your IT team to resolve the issue.
 A solution includes clearing out your data so that you can re-script it.

-If DotActiv finds that the error is because of your negligence, DotActiv can bill for this time at its discretion.
+If DotActiv finds that the error is because of your negligence, DotActiv can bill for this time at our discretion.